China Power Clean Energy Development

 China Power Clean Energy Development (CPNED), formerly China Power New Energy Development Company Limited (CPNE) and Oriental Investment, is a Chinese renewable energy company established in 2006 and listed on the Hong Kong Stock Exchange.
 It operates hydropower, wind, natural gas, solar, and waste-to-energy power plants.

 History

 In 2011 CPNED became the first renewable energy company in China to succeed raising substantial hard currency funding via a bond issue.

 In 2010, the company acquired China Power Dafeng Wind Power Company for US$74 million.
 In 2012, the company agreed to acquire a Chinese wind turbine unit of Suzlon Energy for US$60 million.
 However, this deal was terminated.

-In 2015, the company announced that it will take over State Nuclear Power Technology Corporation.
+In 2015, the company announced that it would take over State Nuclear Power Technology Corporation.
 More precisely, China Power New Energy Development signed a MoU to acquire by issuing new shares to SNPTC and/or another SPIC's subsidiary China Power New Energy Limited. and SNPTC to sell their nuclear power assets and businesses.